Designs for Sport · Ingredient Science

 Performance Benefits

-• Supports testosterone and thyroid hormone status post-exercise
+• Supports testosterone synthesis and male reproductive health

 Dosing Reference